Home Car Shopping How Long Has a Dealership Had a Car?

 Car Dealership Inventory Quick Facts

-You’ve probably considered several essential tips and tricks for negotiating the best price as you get closer to buying a car.
+You’ve probably considered several essential tips and tricks for negotiating the best price as you get closer to buying a new or used car.
 How long a dealership has had a particular vehicle for sale can be another good negotiation tool, a tactic even savvy car shoppers sometimes overlook.
 Keep reading how to determine how long a car has been sitting on a lot and how it can help you get a better price on your next vehicle.

 How Knowing Inventory Age Helps